plz/E-Series-Graphite-Grafana/README.md

 Data Collection
 --------------------------------------------------------------------------------
 * `graphite-collector/eseries-metrics-collector.pl` - Script that will connect
-   to the netapp webproxy or the embedded rest API (e2800) collect data, and push it to graphite.
+   to the netapp webproxy or the embedded rest API (newer models) to collect performance data, and push it to graphite.
 You might need a functioning web proxy as pre-requisite.

 The collection script has been running on several Linux Systems with the following specs: